nightscout/trio-docs/docs/EN/operate/interface.md

 :width: 250px
 ```

-The new bolus calculator will open and it will show you three things:
+The new bolus calculator will open, and it will show you three things:

 1. Your current prediction lines
 2. A meal summary of the carbs (and fat and protein) you just entered